India's 'Writing with Fire' loses to 'Summer of Soul' in documentary feature Oscar category | Entertainment

 ''Writing With Fire'', the Indian documentary that chronicled the rise of a newspaper run by Dalit women, lost to ''Summer of Soul (Or, When the Revolution Could Not Be Televised)'' in the best documentary feature category at the 94th edition of the Oscars, Hollywood's biggest awards ceremony.

-''Just know in 2022, this is not just a 1969 story about marginalised people in Harlem.
-This is a story of...
-I'm sorry, I'm just overwhelmed right now,'' added Thompson.
-Like the feature ''CODA'', the acclaimed documentary feature was a festival favourite winning both the grand jury and audience awards in the US Documentary Competition category at the Sundance Film Festival 2021.

-Other Oscar nominees in the best documentary feature category were ''Ascension'', ''Attica'' and ''Flee''.

-''Writing with Fire'', directed by debutants Rintu Thomas and Sushmit Ghosh, was considered a dark horse in the Oscars race with its feel-good story of Khabar Lahariya, India's only newspaper run by Dalit women.
+The film, India's sole representation at the Academy Awards, was considered a dark horse in the Oscars race with its feel-good story of Khabar Lahariya, India's only newspaper run by Dalit women.
+It is directed by up-and-coming filmmakers Rintu Thomas and Sushmit Ghosh.

-But just weeks before the award ceremony, the film was mired in controversy when the newspaper organisation issued a lengthy statement saying the documentary did not accurately present their story.
+Weeks before the award ceremony, the film courted controversy when the newspaper organisation issued a lengthy statement saying the documentary did not accurately present their story.

 It is not immediately clear whether the controversy affected the documentary's chances at the Oscars.